Tips for everyday life with an artificial joint

 Household, driving, stairs & sleeping – moving safely without fear

-After the first few weeks, normality slowly returns.
-Many patients clearly feel:
+After the first weeks, normalcy slowly returns.
+Many patients feel clearly:

-👉 The new joint functions – but not every everyday movement feels immediately safe.
+👉 The new joint works – but not every everyday movement feels immediately safe.

-Activities like cleaning, driving or climbing stairs often cause uncertainty.
-However, the following applies: With the right technique, almost everything is possible – but not everything immediately and not everything at the same time.
+Activities such as cleaning, driving, or climbing stairs often cause uncertainty.
+The rule is: With the right technique, almost everything is possible – but not everything instantly and not everything at once.

 8. Household with artificial joint – what is possible, what should wait?